-Migrating a Jekyll-based site from GitHub Pages · Cloudflare Pages docs
+Migrating a Jekyll-based site from GitHub Pages

 Commit Gemfile and Gemfile.lock

-$ git add Gemfile Gemfile.lock$ git commit -m "deps: added Gemfiles"$ git push origin main
+$ git commit -m "deps: added Gemfiles"

 Configuring your Pages project

 With your GitHub Pages project now explicitly specifying its dependencies, you can start configuring Cloudflare Pages.
-The process is almost identical to deploying a Jekyll site.
+The process is almost identical to deploying a Jekyll site .

-Begin deployment of your site to Cloudflare Pages by going to your Pages dashboard through the account home and select Create a project.
-Choose the existing GitHub repository you use for your GitHub Pages site, and select Install & Authorize and Begin setup to continue.
-Next, on the Set up builds and deployments page, provide the following information:
+Deploy your site to Pages by logging into the Cloudflare dashboard > Account Home > Pages and selecting Create a project.
+Select the new GitHub repository that you created and, in the Set up builds and deployments section, provide the following information:

 |Configuration option